 several months going through one molt.
 In

-early fall we begin separating the birds by sex based largely on how they sing.
+early fall I begin separating the birds by sex based largely on how they sing.

 There are many good books available about canary care.

 Two in particular are especially worth reading:

 The New Canary Handbook by Matthew M. Vriends, Ph D., and Canaries: